andres-erbsen/crypto-graphically/readme.md

 protocols graphically, with notation similar to electrical engineering or digital signal processing circuits.
-This example will walk through one execution of a simple one-way-authenticated key exchange protocol and demonste that an execution of this form preserves confidenciality.
+This example will walk through one execution of a simple one-way-authenticated key exchange protocol and demonstrate that an execution of this form preserves confidentiality.

 First, here is the (completely arbitrary) notation I will be using in the diagrams.